Sateesh-1234/39r-batch/Day-02/README.md

 - **console.error()** for displaying error messages into browser's console.
 - **console.table()** for displaying tables into browser's console.
 Applcable only for arrays, and objects.
 - **Concatenation operator** for joining two or more strings, also adds up different numbers.
-- **Comma operator** add a space bt default among the different strings.
+- **Comma operator** add a space by default among the different argument strings.

 ## Variables in JavaScript